Architecture Principles are a total disaster.

 Edward Galiaskarov - Hello Mark.
 Could you inform the URL of your blog or the post where you wrote about principles?

 Sreedhar Padakanti - Hi Mark, Architecture principles are needed and it will help a lot in identifying the top 10.
-As you said they are ignored and not properly implemented.
+As you said, they are ignored and not properly implemented.
 Hence I feel along with the top 10 principles it will help a lot if we can have some governance around those for proper implementation.

-Michel BÉNARD - Well in a way, it is reassuring to know that ignoring architecture principles is commonplace ;-) looking forward to reading your post. by the way, we have defined 10 architecture principles at my workplace.
+Michel BÉNARD - Well, in a way, it is reassuring to know that ignoring architecture principles is commonplace ;-) looking forward to reading your post. by the way, we have defined 10 architecture principles at my workplace.

 John Scott - Do other industries with 'architecture' type roles/activities have "architecture principals"?
-Looking towards 'a timeless way of building' aren't any principles embodied in patterns?
-If principals are so often written, but seldom read are they of real value?
+Looking towards 'a timeless way of building', aren't any principles embodied in patterns?
+If principals are so often written but seldom read, are they of real value?

 Robert Deckers - I do not think something is wrong with the concept of using principles as a mechanism to direct change.
-But, I observe that today's practice of using guidelines, principles, or whatever would like to call them, has (a.o.) the following issues:
+But, I observe that today's practice of using guidelines, principles, or whatever we would like to call them, has (a.o.) the following issues:

 1. they lack engineering quality: they are not precise, often inconsistent, and not checkable.